MostafaMagdySe/Movie-Management/README.md

 5- Implemented Pagination to make it more user friendly. and also not Hammering on the servers by sending a lot of responses the user might not be needed.

-6- Also, Adeed Rating system.. now for each movie.. the user can rate the movie from 1-10 and give a review of that movie.. it was decided that the best prctise is that the user cannot modifiy his rating.. but he still can delete his rating and add a new rating. and of course the user can rate the single movie one time only not to Spoil the overall Rating.
+6- Also, Added Rating system.. now for each movie.. the user can rate the movie from 1-10 and give a review of that movie.. it was decided that the best prctise is that the user cannot modifiy his rating.. but he still can delete his rating and add a new rating. and of course the user can rate the single movie one time only not to Spoil the overall Rating.

 7- To Make it easier for Admins, Batch Processing is added, which means Admins can add/remove several movies at once by providing their titles as a list.
 Also, not to Hammer on the Server, it's only Possible to Add up to 10 Movies at once, if an Admin tried to add more then that in one request, it will get rejected.

 8- Also, search is implemented making it possible to search for any movie by title, and return a list of all movies having the same keyword you have searched for.

+9-Added Swagger UI to Make it Easier to Visualize and test the Endpoints.

-9- Implemented Global Exception Handler using @ControllerAdvice. so that, the website never get crashed, it will keep working and if something unexpected happened it will shows the erorr message making it easier to know what causes the issue.
+10- Implemented Global Exception Handler using @ControllerAdvice. so that, the website never get crashed, it will keep working and if something unexpected happened it will shows the erorr message making it easier to know what causes the issue.

 ## Prerequisites